 Even if you follow our expert poker tournament tips and play only strong starting hands from the off, there is no certainty that this will correspond with winning lots of hands.

 Don’t let this get to you – stick to your guns and, over time, your efforts will be rewarded.
-Becoming frustrated and taking unnecessary risks can lead to you busting out early – and the grand prize gone with it.
+Becoming frustrated and taking unnecessary risks can lead to you busting out early, and the grand prize will be gone with it.

 Cash games differ in the sense that the amount of chips you have in the game directly represents real money.
 For example, a $100 chip on a cash game represents $100 in real life.
 This can be cashed out at any point during the game.